 Institute for Natural Family Planning Model

 The Marquette Model brings 21st-century technology to NFP by using urine fertility biomarkers collected at home that measure hormone levels.
 These biomarkers can be used in conjunction with cervical mucus or basal body temperature and an algorithm to confidently determine the woman’s fertile window.
+The Marquette University College of Nursing Institute for NFP has been providing professional NFP services since 1985.
+In 1999, a new NFP method using the ClearBlue Easy Fertility Monitor.
+Today the method has advanced to include several different biomarker devices to detect urinary biomarkers (estrogen, LH, and progesterone).

 Who can use the Marquette Model of NFP?